itthinx/decent-comments/readme.txt

 == Upgrade Notice ==

-= 1.3.10 =
+= 1.3.11 =
-* This release improves the translations and adds the Spanish.
+* This release adds missing translation strings and adds the Spanish translation.